The implications of teen climate activist Greta Thunberg’s UN speech are at the heart of this post.

 Let me switch gears for a moment.
 I’ll get back to this in good time.

 Now, OA’s way of showing me affection was to gently tap the center of my forehead.
-This blessing always made me smile, received as a kindly reminder to “Get smart.”
+This blessing always made me smile, received as a kindly reminder to focus.
+“Get smart.”
 “Remember who you are.”

 When we spoke of commitment, he tapped my heart.
 His formula was Head + Heart = YES.